 The title of the report is, Perceived value of visitable housing in Ohio.
 It is also available through Academia.edu.

-Elements of the research are also available in an academic paper by the same authors in, Homeowner and homebuyer impressions of visitable features.
+Elements of the research are available in their paper, Homeowner and homebuyer impressions of visitable features.